Overview and Analysis: Proposed Treasury Guidance for New Clean Car Tax Credit (30D)

 About ZETA

-The Zero Emission Transportation Association (ZETA) is a federal coalition focused on advocating for 100% EV sales.
-Enacting policies that drive EV adoption will create hundreds of thousands of jobs, secure American global EV manufacturing dominance, drastically improve public health, and significantly reduce carbon pollution.
+The Zero Emission Transportation Association (ZETA) is a federal coalition focused on advocating for the advancement of the electric vehicle supply chain.
+ZETA is committed to enacting policies that drive EV adoption, create hundreds of thousands of jobs, and maintain American EV manufacturing dominance in global markets.